About OMINO

 1. create and apply means to measure multilevel IOL in different systems as well as methods to model IOL and counter-measures to mitigate this phenomenon,

-2. training and knowledge exchange on IOL between partners in different domains using expertise from universities in U.S., Singapore and Japan,
+2. training and knowledge exchange on IOL between partners in different domains using expertise from universities in UK, U.S., China, Singapore, Australia and Japan,

-3. intersectoral knowledge transfer between academia and the media industry (Slovenian and Austrian Press Agencies) by exposing researchers to real-life problems and giving business access to innovative methods and tools for information analysis.
+3. intersectoral knowledge transfer between academia and the media industry (Slovenian and Austrian Press Agencies, Zeta Alpha) by exposing researchers to real-life problems and giving business access to innovative methods and tools for information analysis.

 One of the most important aspects of the undertaken research area is its interdisciplinary nature, requiring joint work of experts in different fields and topics, i.e., social sciences, neuroscience, journalism, computing, data mining and complexity science.
 OMINO will accelerate the individual careers of involved researchers, especially early-stage ones and increase their employability.
 The project will lay the foundations for long-term collaboration by strengthening existing links between partners and creating new ones.